cefriel/rmlmapper-java/README.md

  -n,--noCache                     Do not use subjects and records caches in the executor.
  -ord,--ordered                   Mapping execution is ordered by logical source and caches are cleaned after each logical source.
 This option improves memory consumption and it is advisable if no join condition exist among mappings.
- -o,--outputfile <arg>            Path to output file (-o stdout can be used for debugging) -p,--prefixBaseIRI <arg>         Specify a prefix for the base IRI used for relative IRIs -r,--repositoryId <arg>          Repository Id related to the triples store.
+ -o,--outputfile <arg>            Path to output file (-o stdout can be used for debugging) -pb,--prefixBaseIRI <arg>         Specify a prefix for the base IRI used for relative IRIs -r,--repositoryId <arg>          Repository Id related to the triples store.
 Also option -ts
                                   should be provided
  -s,--serialization <arg>         Serialization format (nquads (default), turtle, trig, trix, jsonld, hdt)